Set up the Openflow Connector for Jira Cloud¶

 In the Copy your API token dialog box, select Copy to copy your generated API token and then paste the token to the connector parameters, or save it securely.

-Select Done to close the dialog box.
+Select Close to close the dialog box.

 Set up Snowflake account¶